vineetschaudhary/TwitterSearch/README.md

 It logs the debugging data to the twitter.log file initially but it ca be changed in application.properties file by using property logging.path property.

 <br>
 GlobalExceptionHandler is used as ControllerAdvice which process all the exceptions thrown in the application.
-It has some specific handlor methods to process the exception and one method with Exception in case no handler is present for the exception thrown.
+It has some specific handler methods to process the exception and one method with Exception in case no handler is present for the exception thrown.

 <br>
 Note: To connect to twitter you need 4 values which are defined above and added to the application.properies file.
 These values are used to authenticate the user to the twitter using OAuth.
 It can be retrieved by  registering an application at https://dev.twitter.com/apps.